git-town/git-town/website/src/commands/install-aliases.md

 ### Variations

-- when given `true`, creates the aliases
+- when given `add`, creates the aliases
-- when given `false`, removes the aliases
+- when given `remove`, removes the aliases